Austine-Omondi/PortfolioProjects/Video_Game_Sales_Analysis/Video_Game_Sales_Case_Study.md

 ## Outcome

 The project converts a large, incomplete source file into a documented analytical workflow spanning MySQL, Excel, and Tableau.
-It demonstrates data-quality judgment, transparent eligibility rules, reproducible SQL, cross-tool validation, and clear communication of limitations.